5 Hidden clinic Website Mistakes Costing Your Clinic 20+ Patients/Month

 • Add immediate confirmation messages upon submission

-• Set up automated responses immediatly after they submit their information , giving them sinple guidness
+• Set up automated responses immediately after they submit their information , giving them simple guidance

 • Integrate with your calendar system for real-time availability